gvtsch/gvtsch.github.io/content/Blog/Neural networks explained, using the MNIST example.md

 1. **Initialization**: The weights and bias values of the network are initialized randomly, often with a small normal distribution to promote more efficient convergence.
 2. **Forward propagation**: The input data is passed through the network, using the activation functions and weights to calculate the network's output.
 Each layer of the network performs a linear transformation of the inputs and then applies a nonlinear activation function such as the sigmoid, ReLU, or tanh function.
-3. **Error calculation**: The difference between the calculated output of the network and the actual output values is calculated using an error or cost function such as the mean squared error (MSE) for regressions or the cross-entropy error for [[2023-01-01-Supervised_Unsupervised_Reinforcement_Learning#Classification|classification]].
+3. **Error calculation**: The difference between the calculated output of the network and the actual output values is calculated using an error or cost function such as the mean squared error (MSE) for regressions or the cross-entropy error for [[Supervised, Unsupervised and Reinforcement Learning — A brief overview#Classification|classification]].
 This function measures the performance of the network and serves as the basis for adjusting the weights.
 4. **Backpropagation**: The error is propagated backward through the network to calculate the gradient of the error function with respect to the weights and bias values.
 This is achieved using the chain rule of differentiation by tracing the error back from the output layer to the input layer.
 The gradient indicates how much the weights and bias values need to change to reduce the error.
 5. **Weight update**: An optimizer, such as gradient descent or its variants such as SGD, Adam, or RMSprop, is used to update the weights and bias values based on the calculated gradient.
 The learning rate, which determines the size of the update steps, can be adjusted to control convergence and avoid overfitting.
 6. **Repetition**: Steps 2-5 are repeated for a certain number of epochs or until a termination criterion is met.
 Typical termination criteria include reaching a certain level of accuracy on a validation dataset or the absence of significant improvement in performance over several epochs.